lf-edge/eve/pkg/wwan/README.md

 * [This video presentation](https://www.youtube.com/watch?v=NPeMqK_vFFc) provides a brief overview of all major components and protocols involved in the cellular modem support in Linux, along with their evolution.
-This presentation also touches on the topic of modern high-speed 5G modems connected over the PCI bus instead of the USB bus for even better performance.
+This presentation also touches on the topic of modern high-speed 5G modems connected over the PCIe bus instead of the USB bus for even better performance.
 In this case, data are transmitted between the host and the modem using the [MHI protocol](https://docs.kernel.org/mhi/mhi.html).
   Control-plane still relies on QMI/MBIM protocols, running on top of MHI, meaning that there is very little change from the user-space perspective.
-However, it is important to note that testing of 5G modems connected via PCI on EVE is still TBD.
 * [This document](https://modemmanager.org/docs/modemmanager/ip-connectivity-setup-in-lte-modems/)
   describes IP connectivity setup in cellular modems and signaling between modem and network during the registration and connect procedures.